HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/sprint_review_template.md

 Have better communication between the team members | • Use MatterMost to communicate more frequently <br>|
 ---- | ----
 ---- | ----

+**Question 6:** _Any Other Issues / Questions / Things brought up_

+Are there any other things that were brought up in the meeting?
+Please bullet point them below.